Frequently Asked Questions

 Where are the animals?

-During Zoo hours, animals have access to both indoor and outdoor areas.
+During Zoo hours, animals have access to both their indoor and outdoor areas.
 This means you might not see them right away, and in some habitats, there are no behind-the-scenes viewing areas.
 With a little patience, though, animals often make an appearance on their own time.

 Will the Zoo take in animals I have found?